 - Participants had HIV RNA <50 copies/mL and CD4 counts >350 cells/mm3 at screening.2,12,14

 - CROI, 2017: TLR9 agonist triggers potent intestinal antiviral response in HIV+ individuals on ART

 - Clin Infect Dis article, 2017: Short-course toll-like receptor 9 agonist treatment impacts innate immunity and plasma viremia in individuals with human immunodeficiency virus infection

 - Mucosal Immunol article, 2018: The TLR9 agonist MGN1703 triggers a potent type I interferon response in the sigmoid colon

 - CROI, 2018: Effect of 24 weeks TLR9 agonist therapy on CTL responses and viral rebound during ATI

-Study Purpose: The purpose of this study is to compare the ability of three different treatment strategies – lefitolimod combined with the bNAbs 3BNC117 and 10-1074, lefitolimod alone, and 3BNC117 plus 10-1074 alone – in delaying the time to viral rebound during an ATI of ART.
+Study Purpose: The purpose of this study is to evaluate the safety of lefitolimod administered with the bNAbs 3BNC117 and 10-1074 and to evaluate whether this combination therapy can delay the time to viral rebound during an ATI of ART.

 - Participants are adults with HIV who have been on ART for at least 18 months.